iwasahighwayman/my-elusive-whale/README.md

 ![Updated over-voltage protection circuit - with hysteresis feedback](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-over-voltage-protection-schematic-tjbatterydiodeovervoltageprotect4-20240320_174500.png)

-I recently had to replace a couple of the un-modified solar cell / battery enclosures in the front yard.
+I recently had to replace a couple of the un-modified solar cell/battery enclosures in the front yard.
 Though I seasonally display then take-in the multi-color lights around the year-end holidays, the white "peace" lights on the front shrubs stay lit year round.
 Many families in the neighborhood do similarly, I believe helping all of us remember what's important to us ... for me, how precious life is and how thankful i am for just being.

 During Covid, I had stocked-up with a few spares, but now that supply was down to just one or two.

 Upon attempting to refill prior purchases at Amazon, I received the dreaded "Currently Unavailable" message.

-Upon widening the search, some similar solar lights with clearly the same solar cell / battery enclosure were available, but their cost was double or triple my original lights.
+Upon widening the search, some similar solar lights with clearly the same solar cell/battery enclosure were available, but their cost was double or triple my original lights.

 Clearly market forces have shifted!